UKRN-Open-Research/t3-data-sharing/_episodes/03-wbt-intro.md

 > 3. Select the dropdown for 'jspsych-born-open-data' and wait while the results are fetched
 > 4. Click 'Add items to stash' - you should now see a lot of lessons in the 'Stash'
 > 5. Find 'Introduction' and drag it into the 'Day 1' slot
-> 6. You'll see a green '+' icon appear in the lesson's icon bar - click it and you'll install the remote lesson into your workshop.
+> 6. You'll see a green '+' icon appear in the lesson's icon bar - click it and you'll install the remote lesson into your workshop
 {: .challenge}

 Now it's installed, you can edit its metadata ('Edit properties' icon) and content ('Edit content' icon).